tephyxp/bookworms/README.md

 This project includes unit testing in PHPUnit to ensure the reliability and functionality of the BooksController class, which interacts with the booksModel class.
 The tests focus on checking that various functions exist and work correctly.
 All tests passed.
 Here is an overview of the tests and their purposes:

-#### Controller Tests (BooksControllerTest.php)
+#### Method Existence Tests:
-Purpose: Validate the functionality and presence of methods within the BooksController class, which interacts with the booksModel class.
+- *testThatThereIsAGetBooksFunction()* ---> Verifies that the getBooks method exists in the BooksController class

-Tests Include:
+- *testThatThereIsASearchBooksFunction()* ---> Ensures the searchBooks method is present

-Method Existence Tests:
+- *testThatThereIsADeleteBookFunction()* ---> Checks for the existence of the deleteBook method

-- testThatThereIsAGetBooksFunction(): Verifies that the getBooks method exists in the BooksController class.
+- *testThatThereIsAnAddBookFunction()* ---> Confirms the presence of the addBook method

-- testThatThereIsASearchBooksFunction(): Ensures the searchBooks method is present.
+- *testThatThereIsAnEditBookFunction()* ---> Validates the existence of the editBook method

-- testThatThereIsADeleteBookFunction(): Checks for the existence of the deleteBook method.
+#### Functionality Tests:

-- testThatThereIsAnAddBookFunction(): Confirms the presence of the addBook method.
+- *testSearchBooksFunctionality()*
-- testThatThereIsAnEditBookFunction(): Validates the existence of the editBook method.
+  - Mocks the searchBooks method of booksModel to check that it returns the correct results for a given keyword

-Functionality Tests:
+  - Asserts that the results are not empty and matches with the expected output

-searchBooks($keyword):
+- *testAddBookFunctionality()*
-Mocks the searchBooks method of booksModel to return predefined results for a given keyword.
+  - Mocks the addBook method of booksModel to check that it is called with the correct parameters
-Asserts that the results are not empty and match the expected output. addBook($publish_date, $title, $author, $image, $review):
+  - Confirms that the method adds the book as expected

-Mocks the addBook method of booksModel and verifies that it is called with the correct parameters.
+- *testEditBookFunctionality()*
-Ensures that the method executes as expected. editBook($id, $publish_date, $title, $author, $image, $review):
+  - Mocks the editBook method of booksModel to check that it is called with the correct parameters
-Mocks the editBook method of booksModel to check if it is called with the correct arguments.
+  - Confirms that the method edits the book as expected

-Asserts that the method behaves as expected. deleteBook($id):
+- *testDeleteBookFunctionality()*
-Mocks the deleteBook method of booksModel and ensures it is called with the correct ID.
+  - Mocks the deleteBook method of booksModel to check that it is called with the correct parameters
-Confirms that the method performs as intended.
+  - Confirms that the method deletes the book as expected

 ```